altsan/os2-wnnim/README.md

 [TODO 2: If the target language does not use phonetic characters, then all of the above is bypassed: typed characters are simply added to the clause buffer in place of phonetic characters, and the logic otherwise proceeds as below.
-This will probably be the case with Chinese (both types?).]
+This will probably be the case with Chinese (both types).]

 The other mode is CJK (or 'clause') conversion mode.
 This mode is a simple on-or-off toggle.
 When active, the phonetic characters which have been